White Witch (album): Singles

-The first single from the album was "N.Y., You Got Me Dancing", released in early 1977, which became True's second biggest hit, reaching #27 on Billboard's pop chart, and #4 on the club chart.
-It also peaked at #89 on the Canadian singles chart.
+The first single from the album was "N.Y., You Got Me Dancing", released in early 1977, which became True's second biggest hit, reaching No. 27 on Billboard's pop chart, and No. 4 on the club chart.
+It peaked at No. 89 on the Canadian singles chart.
 "What's Your Name, What's Your Number" was released as the second and last single of the album (and also of the group) in late 1977.
-It reached #56 on the US pop chart, #9 on the club chart, and also #34 in the UK.
+It reached No. 56 on the US pop chart, No. 9 on the club chart, and No. 34 in the UK.

 Critical reception

-In a 1978 review, Billboard magazine referred to the album as "a mixed bag", describing most of the material as "pop-flavored, curiously carrying a late '60s feel", yet noting that the "[s]ound is perky, with useful keyboards, guitar and percussion work behind True's idiosyncratic vocals."
-In a retrospective mixed review, Alex Henderson from AllMusic gave the album two and a half out of five stars and wrote that "while White Witch isn't a bad album, it falls short of the excellence [of] her first album, More, More, More."
+In a 1978 review, Billboard referred to the album as "a mixed bag", describing most of the material as "pop-flavored, curiously carrying a late '60s feel", yet noting that the "[s]ound is perky, with useful keyboards, guitar and percussion work behind True's idiosyncratic vocals."

+In a retrospective mixed review, Alex Henderson from AllMusic wrote that, "while White Witch isn't a bad album, it falls short of the excellence [of] her first album, More, More, More."
 He also stated that there are a few gems in the album, "including the Michael Zager-produced "What's Your Name, What's Your Number" and the exuberant, Gregg Diamond-produced "N.Y., You Got Me Dancing" – both of which are exercises in unapologetically campy fun."
 He concluded that the "LP is strictly for diehard disco collectors."